Working from home is becoming more popular, and demand for employee monitoring software tools is on the rise.

-- Types of Remote Work Monitoring Software Tools
+- The 3 Types of Employee Monitoring Software Tools

-- Remote Employee Monitoring Software: Task & Project Management
+- Employee Monitoring Software: Task & Project Management

-Remote work monitoring software tools come in many varieties.
-For example:
+Remote work monitoring software tools come in a few different categories:

 These are the best work from home monitoring software tools for tracking employee activity:

-There’s also Teramind, a comprehensive employee monitoring tool that offers time tracking and activity tracking.
+There’s also Teramind, an employee monitoring software tool that offers time tracking and activity tracking.
 It also gives administrators the option to create and enforce specific policies, like limiting traffic to certain websites, and can alert you about problematic user behaviors.

-In this category, I’ve listed the top time tracking tools for work from home monitoring.
-These apps specialize in time tracking.
+In this category, I’ve listed the top time tracking tools for employee monitoring.

 Time Doctor is one of the top names in the field.
 With it, you can track time automatically or manually, generate automatic reports, and track things like website and app usage (while taking screenshots to see if your employees are on task).